UKCloud/documentation/articles/vmware/vmw-how-license-microsoft.md

   - SQL Developer can only be utilised on a shared platform to test the SQL element of a solution and cannot be used to provide end-user services.
 If you wish to provide SQL services to end-users, SQL Enterprise or SQL Standard must be purchased.

   - We can provide Microsoft SQL Standard Server licences on a per hour basis, or Microsoft SQL Enterprise licences billed on a monthly basis.
-These are retrospectively billed based on your usage of an associated VM, and the pricing is available within the G10 Service definitions and pricing guide.
+These are retrospectively billed based on your usage of an associated VM, and the pricing is available within the [*UKCloud Pricing Guide*](https://ukcloud.com/wp-content/uploads/2019/06/ukcloud-pricing-guide-11.0.pdf).

   - Microsoft Mobility - this is a valid option for both SQL Standard and Enterprise.